Deleting and Deactivating/Activating Workflows

 Note:

-You can also delete a Workflow component (Event, Event Condition, Action, or Action Condition) from a Workflow.
+You can also delete individual components (Event, Event Condition, Action, or Action Condition) from a Workflow.
 Refer to the relevant section in Viewing and Editing Workflows.

 Deleting Workflows